 The Company manages for a fee three factory outlet centers owned by joint ventures, in which Stanley K. Tanger and a third party each have a fifty percent interest.
 As a result, certain conflicts of interest may arise between Mr. Tanger's duties and responsibilities to the Company and his duties and responsibilities to the joint ventures in ensuring the adequate provision of services.
 In addition, conflicts of interest may arise over the allocation of management resources between the Company's properties and the joint venture properties.
 However, the arrangement under which the Company provides services to the joint ventures can be terminated by either party, with or without cause, upon 30 days' notice.
 To minimize potential conflicts of interest, all significant transactions between the Company and the joint ventures, including continuing the arrangement for providing management services, will be approved by a disinterested majority of the Company's Board of Directors.
 As a general matter, the Company does not expect to engage in any other transactions with any member of management in his or her individual capacity.
-Revenues from managing the joint ventures accounted for less than one-tenth of one percent of the Company's revenues in 1998.
+Revenues from managing the joint ventures accounted for less than one-tenth of one percent of the Company's revenues in 1999.

 In January 1999, the Company granted to each of its three Independent Directors 5,000 options to purchase Common Shares of the Company and the Operating Partnership granted 50,000 options to purchase Units to Mr. Stanley K. Tanger, 35,000 options to purchase Units to Mr. Steven B. Tanger and options to acquire a total of 144,300 Units to certain officers and employees of the Operating Partnership.

-During 1998, the Company granted to each of its three Independent Directors 5,000 options to purchase Common Shares of the Company and the Operating Partnership granted 50,000 options to purchase Units to Mr. Stanley K. Tanger, 35,000 options to purchase Units to Mr. Steven B. Tanger and options to acquire a total of 177,600 Units to certain officers and employees of the Operating Partnership.
+During 1999, the Company paid Mr. Africk, a director, \$6,000 for separate consulting services provided to the Company during the year.